vinnydev-software/Network-STP-Simulator/CONTRIBUTING.md

 ### Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [maintainer's email].
+Please report unacceptable behavior to vinnydevsoftware@gmail.com.

 ## License